Multisensory Literate Expression

 • https://www.youtube.com/embed/FDTp0za_qNk

-Provides scaffolding for verbal expression
+Provides scaffolding for speaking & writing

 • https://www.youtube.com/embed/SSgRcDp5jAI